David-Way/david-way.github.io/content/about/index.md

 # About Me

-I am a person that writes stuff.
+I am a designer-maker that writes stuff.

 ## Links